antlr/intellij-plugin-v4/README.md

 # Contributing

-We [moved to Gradle](https://github.com/antlr/intellij-plugin-v4/pull/295) for 1.9.
+We [use Gradle](https://github.com/antlr/intellij-plugin-v4/pull/295) to build.
 To contribute to the project, you need a recent version of IntelliJ IDEA (either Community or Ultimate) with the `Gradle` and `Plugin DevKit` plugins enabled.